 VGSA FAQ’s (Frequently Asked Questions):

 How much does it cost to register?
-In 2020, the cost for T-Ball and training league is $90.00.
-8U $125 and 10U - 14U is $145.
+In 2023, the cost for T-Ball and training league is $90.00.
+8U $125 and 10U - 14U is $150.
 There are discounts for multiple players from the same family and scholarships are available.
 Since 2019, VGSA has raised or prices by $5 for the 10-14u age group and kept it the same for T-ball and training league.
 Thanks to our sponsors and volunteers we are able to keep our costs down.

 How do I apply for Scholarship?
 These forms can be provided during our in-person registration events or you can email [email protected] and ask for an electronic copy.
 Since VGSA is a volunteer-run organization, we do ask that our scholarship recipients commit to a certain amount of hours as part of the scholarship approval process.
 We have a limited amount of scholarships available each season and will base our selections on the families that have the greatest need.

 My daughter is new to VGSA, what is the procedure to get her on a team?
 If you are looking for a league only team then register your player online at www.vancouvergirlssoftball.com or during one of our in-person registration events which will be posted on our website. (normally 2 dates in February) If this is your first time playing, then please be prepared to upload or bring a copy of your daughter’s birth certificate to verify age.